 Project-Based Physics Lab for Undergraduate Students

-The P+ offers a project-based alternative to the conventional physics lab course P2 for motivated and interested students, in which they can plan, carry out, and evaluate their own physics experiments.
+The P+ is a project-oriented lab course for motivated and interested students, in which they can plan, carry out, and evaluate their own physics experiments.
 The explorative learning in small groups promotes additional competencies in the areas of interdisciplinary thinking, project management, teamwork, and critical assessment of one's own projects.
+It's one of the options D-PHYS students can choose in their third year of studies.
+P+ stands for Project-based Physics Lab for Undergraduate Students.

 What does that mean?